When you’re on the run from cold-blooded killers, you need to know who your friends are.

 The waiter arrived at the table with a platter of miniature burgers.
 “What else can I get you?” he asked dutifully.

 “You’ve done all we’ve asked of you and more,” Anson replied ceremoniously.
 “But when you get back to the bar, see if they have any grappa.”

 “Nonsense!”
 Anson waved a hand at Matt.
 “This man’s drink is grappa—grappa—the drink of his ancestors!
 Nothing else will serve on this auspicious occasion!”

 “I don’t know if we have…whatever you said…grappa?
 Is that right?”

 “Yes, yes, grappa.
 The national drink of Italy.
 Good God, man, you work at a bar in Eau Claire, Wisconsin, a center of international culture.”
 Anson bellowed with indignation.
 “You must have grappa!
 You have at least heard of grappa?”

 “I’ll go see right away,” the waiter answered as he hurried off.

 Kathy had already started on the platter of appetizers.
 Eric was drinking the last of his beer.
 Anson took a slider for himself and bit into it.

-“Matt, eat up, before you pass out,” he said through his half-full mouth.
+“Matt, eat up before you pass out,” he mumbled through his half-full mouth.